phunghx/robotics/Project 4 - RoboND-DeepLearning-Project/writeup_carldgosselin.md

 1. Learning Rate - The rate at which 'old beliefs' are abandoned for new ones.<br><br>
 At the start of the project, the learning rate was set to 0.
 During my experimentation with the code, I set the learning rate to 0.001.
 I eventually reduced the learning rate to 0.0007 and then finally to 0.0005.
 This was the last variable changed to achieve the final grade score above 0.40.<br>

-2. Batch Size:
+2. Batch Size - number of training samples/images that get propagated through the network in a single pass. <br><br>
-- Originally set to 0
+The batch size was also set to 0 at the start of the project.
+I set this number to 64. <br>

-3. Number of Epoch:
+3. Number of Epoch - number of times the entire training dataset gets propagated through the network.<br><br>
-- Originally set to 0
+This variable was also set to 0 at the beginning of the project.<br>

 4. Steps per Epoch:
 - Originally set to 200